ray-project/ray/doc/source/serve/deploy-many-models/multi-app.md

 An application consists of one or more deployments.
 The deployments in an application are tied into a direct acyclic graph through [model composition](serve-model-composition).
 An application can be called via HTTP at the specified route prefix, and the ingress deployment handles all such inbound traffic.
 Due to the dependence between deployments in an application, one application is a unit of upgrade.

 ### When to Use Multiple Applications
-Since one application is a unit of upgrade, one of the main benefits of having multiple applications is that you can deploy multiple models or groups of models that communicate with each other, while still being able to upgrade each application independently.
+Since one application is a unit of upgrade, having multiple applications allows you to deploy multiple models or groups of models that communicate with each other, while still being able to upgrade each application independently.

 If you have many independent models each behind different endpoints, and you want to be able to easily add, delete, or upgrade these models, then you should use multiple applications.
 Each model should then be deployed as a separate application.
 On the other hand, if you have ML logic and business logic distributed among separate deployments that all need to be executed for a single request, then you should use model composition to build a single application consisting of multiple deployments.